afittestide/asimi-cli/README.md

 - API keys are stored securely in your system keyring
 - No data is sent to third parties except your chosen AI provider
-- All file operations require explicit confirmation
-- Shell commands are executed with proper sandboxing
+- Shell commands are executed in a containerized sandbox

 ## 🤝 Contributing